mautrix/docs/gomuks/installation.md

 0. Install [Go](https://go.dev/doc/install) 1.25 or higher.
    * Compiling the frontend for gomuks web also requires the latest LTS of Node.js or higher (currently v24).
-   * `libolm-dev` must also be installed for end-to-end encryption.
+   * `libolm-dev` must also be installed for end-to-end encryption, unless you opt to use goolm.
 1. Clone the repo: `git clone https://github.com/gomuks/gomuks.git && cd gomuks`
 2. Build: `./build.sh`
    ([build.sh] will simply call go build with some additional flags).
+   * To add custom build tags, such as `goolm`, set them in the `GO_BUILD_TAGS` environment variable, which the build script will read.

 [build.sh]: https://github.com/gomuks/gomuks/blob/main/build.sh
 Simply pull changes (`git pull`) and run `./build.sh` again to update.